What do you do when you don’t know what to do?

 Over time, bosses and organizations recognize you as having the “right stuff” and as high-potential talent.
 As a result, you are afforded some of the most sought-after opportunities for leadership and career advancement.

-4 Keys for Building Career Longevity
+4 Keys for Building a Career that Lasts a Lifetime

 To excel at learning from experience and succeed in changing times, work on these 4 things:

 1. Be a Seeker.
-To boost learning agility, you need to seek out new and diverse experiences.
+To boost your learning agility, you need to seek out new and diverse experiences.

 Immerse yourself in situations that broaden your skills and perspective.
 Explore new pathways.